Meridian, Texas

 Meridian (pronounced muh-REE-dee-uhn by locals) is a city in and the county seat of Bosque County in Texas, United States.
-It is forty-seven miles northwest of Waco.
-The population was 1,396 at the 2020 census.
+It is 47 miles northwest of Waco.
+Its population was 1,396 at the 2020 census.

 Geography

-According to the United States Census Bureau, the city has a total area of 5.1 km2, of which 0.04 sqkm, or 0.85%, is water.
+According to the United States Census Bureau, the city has a total area of 5.1 km2, of which 0.04 sqkm, or 0.85%, is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Meridian has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Meridian has a humid subtropical climate, Cfa on climate maps.